 SEED is a Certified B-Corp.
-We are using business as a force for good in the world, through our commitment to community and workers, the circular economy and right to repair, and a cross-subsidy sales model and access to technology.
+We are using business as a force for good in the world, through our commitment to community and workers, the circular economy and right to repair, and a cross-subsidy sales model & access to technology.
 Creating environmental, social and economic change is in our DNA.
 This certification acknowledges and confirms it.
 See our score and learn more here.

 No hidden fees.
 No gatekeeping.
 Just tools that work.